wazuh/wazuh-documentation/source/deploying-with-puppet/setup-puppet/setup-puppet-certificates.rst

    $ sudo puppet agent -t

-.. note:: Remember that private network DNS is a prerequisite fori successful certificate signing.
+.. note:: Remember that private network DNS is a prerequisite for a successful certificate signing.